Deputy Prime Minister of the United Kingdom: History

+In 2020, a year before being formally styled deputy prime minister, Dominic Raab deputised for Boris Johnson while Johnson was in hospital with COVID-19, though was not formally styled deputy prime minister until September 2021.
+Raab served as deputy prime minister during the remainder of Johnson's premiership.
+Thérèse Coffey served as deputy prime minister in September and October 2022 under Liz Truss, becoming the shortest serving deputy prime minister in history.
+After Rishi Sunak became prime minister, he reappointed Raab as deputy prime minister, making him the first non-consecutive holder of the office.
+Raab resigned in April 2023 after the investigation into his alleged bullying was published, and was succeeded by deputy prime minister Oliver Dowden, who resigned after the 2024 general election, whereupon he was replaced by Angela Rayner in Keir Starmer's Labour government.
+Following a cabinet reshuffle in September 2025, David Lammy would replace Rayner as the Deputy Prime Minister, becoming the first person of colour to hold the position.

 Office and residence

 There is no set of offices permanently ready to house the deputy prime minister.
 Deputy Prime Minister Nick Clegg maintained an office at the Cabinet Office headquarters, 70 Whitehall, which is linked to 10 Downing Street.
 Clegg's predecessor, Prescott, maintained his main office at 26 Whitehall.

 The prime minister may also give them the use of a grace and favour country house.
 While in office, Nick Clegg resided at his private residence in Putney and he shared Chevening House with First Secretary William Hague as a weekend residence.
 Clegg's predecessor, John Prescott, used Dorneywood.